Luna Kafé e-zine Luna Kafé article

 Moon In June

-Moon In June is an important milestone in the recorded history of Soft Machine.
+"Moon In June" is an important milestone in the recorded history of Soft Machine.
 It is the last track on any of the ordinary Soft Machine albums to include vocals, Robert Wyatt's vocals.

 After two exhausting tours of North America supporting the Jimi Hendrix Experience, it seemed Soft Machine had come to an end by October 1968.
-Kevin Ayers sold his bass to Mitch Mitchell of the Experience and fled off to Ibiza to recover.
-Keyboard player Mike Ratledge went home to London while drummer Robert Wyatt - the last of the trio at the time - enjoyed the company of Hendrix, Eric Burdon and other musicians in California and New York where he did a couple of recording sessions in October and November.
-One of the songs he recorded was Slow Walkin' Talk by Brian Hopper (the elder brother of Hugh Hopper - the Soft Machine roadie at the time and soon to be full time Softie) with the left-handed Jimi Hendrix on a right-handed bass guitar held upside down.
-Another one was the first demo version of Moon In June which only lasted 3 minutes.
-Here Robert sings about the free and easy life in New York though he is homesick and misses the trees and rain of old England.
-Maybe it was an excuse to his wife and baby at home because he had stayed behind and had a good time on the other side of the Atlantic.
-Apart from the nice opening of the song where Robert plucks some metal rods or piano strings or something, the way the organ, piano and light hi-hat percussion are played and recorded is remarkably similar to the sound of his recordings in the mid 1980s and early 90s.
+Kevin Ayers sold his bass to Mitch Mitchell of the Experience and fled off to Majorca to recover.
+Keyboard player Mike Ratledge went home to London while drummer Robert Wyatt - the last of the trio at the time - enjoyed the company of Hendrix and his Experience, Eric Burdon and other musicians in California and New York where he did a couple of recording sessions in October and November, paid by Jimi Hendrix personally.
+One of the songs he recorded was "Slow Walkin' Talk" by Brian Hopper (the elder brother of Hugh Hopper - the Soft Machine roadie at the time and soon to be full time Soft bass player) with contribution from the left-handed Jimi on a right-handed bass guitar held upside down.
+Another one was the first demo version of "Moon In June" which lasted almost 10 minutes.
+A 3 minutes excerpt of the demo was released on a Wyatt compilation in 1994.
+Here Robert sings about the free and easy life in New York State though he is homesick and misses the trees and rain of old England.
+Maybe it was an excuse to his wife and two year old son at home because he had stayed behind and had a good time on the other side of the Atlantic.
+Apart from the nice opening of the excerpt where Robert plucks some metal rods or piano strings or something, the way the organ, piano and light percussion are played and recorded is remarkably similar to the sound of his recordings in the mid 1980s and early 90s.

 Anyway, another Soft Machine trio got together again in London by the end of the year with Hugh Hopper substituting Kevin Ayers on bass.
-They recorded the innovative and highly recommended Soft Machine Volume Two album during the winter of 69.
-By 1970 Elton Dean had joined the band too, and they had turned into a much jazzier combo.
-Robert Wyatt was not happy with the direction the band was taking which eventually lead to his departure in 1971. coverpic When he insisted on the inclusion of Moon In June on the Third album, the others were not very keen.
+They recorded the innovative and highly recommended Soft Machine Volume Two album during the winter of 1969.
+By autum 69 Elton Dean had joined the band too, and they had turned into a much jazzier combo.
+Robert Wyatt was not happy with the direction the band was taking which eventually lead to his departure in 1971.
+The saying goes that when Robert wanted to include "Moon In June" on the Third album, the others were not very keen.
 It was eventually recorded - in May 1970 - though the first "vocal" part of the track was very much a Robert Wyatt solo recording.
-Both lyrics and melody had been expanded, the recording lasts for more than 19 minutes and covers the entire side 3 of the album (there are only four tracks on this double LP all in all).
-It's a very good version and together with Hugh's composition Facelift, it is one of the all time high from the ordinary Soft Machine recording catalogue along with most of Volume Two in my opinion.
-At the start there are traces of That's How Much I Need You Now, a song from early Soft Machine or pre Machine days.
-Robert demonstrates he is a competent keyboard player, and we get a healthy dose of fuzz bass and organ during the edited second half of the track, the trademark of the group of this era.
-Close to the end Rab Spall guests with experimental and manipulated electric violin while Robert recites from the lyrics of Kevin Ayers' recently released single Singing A Song In The Morning.
+Listening closer to the recording, Hugh Hopper's bass playing can be heard early on.
+And isn't it Mike Ratledge's non-fuzzed Lowrey organ licks a little later?
+Both lyrics and melody had been expanded and changed, the recording lasts for more than 19 minutes and covers the entire side 3 of the album (there are only four tracks on this double LP all in all).
+It's a very good version and together with Hugh's composition "Facelift", it is one of the all time high from the ordinary Soft Machine recording catalogue along with most of Volume Two in my opinion.
+It includes a riff and a little bit of the lyrics from "You Don't Remember" and with some good will there may be traces of "That's How Much I Need You Now", too, both Robert Wyatt songs from early Soft Machine or pre Machine days.
+They were both included on the early Softs demo recordings with Giorgio Gomelsky as producer in April 1967 and released several times retrospectively as Rock Generation, At The Beginning, Jet Propelled Photographs and Shooting At The Moon.
+Anyway, Robert demonstrates he is a competent keyboard player, and we get a healthy dose of fuzz bass and organ during the edited mostly instrumental second half of the track, the trademark of the group of this era.
+Newcomer Elton Dean's sax cannot be heard, though.
+Instead, close to the end Rab Spall guests with experimental and manipulated electric violin sounding almost like a contemporary analog synthesizer not quite in control while Robert recites from the lyrics of Kevin Ayers' recently released single "Singing A Song In The Morning" and another one of Kevin's, "Hat Song".

-But we need to get back almost a year - to June 10 1969 at one of BBC's studios at Maida Vale - to find the best doughnut in this bag.
-That day Soft Machine made a live in the studio recording for John Peel's Top Gear show of the medley Facelift/Mousetrap/Backwards/Mousetrap Reprise and Moon In June.
+But we need to get back almost a year - to 10 June 1969 at one of BBC's studios at Maida Vale - to find the best doughnut in this bag.
+That day Soft Machine made a live in the studio recording for John Peel's Top Gear show of the medley "Facelift/Mousetrap/Backwards/Mousetrap Reprise" and "Moon In June".
 This version of our Moon lasts 13 minutes, and some 13 minutes it is!
 The playing by the Hopper, Ratledge, Wyatt trio is splendid throughout.
 Parts of the lyrics Robert put together minutes before the recording:

-"I got fed up with songs where the main accents would just make you emphasize the words in a way you wouldn't if you were saying them, and I got interested in the technique of writing songs where the melody line fits the way you'd say the words if you were just talking. ...
+'I got fed up with songs where the main accents would just make you emphasize the words in a way you wouldn't if you were saying them, and I got interested in the technique of writing songs where the melody line fits the way you'd say the words if you were just talking. ...
 And that meant singing about things that were true as far as I understood it.
 And if you're muddled, the only things you're certain are true, are that there's a tea machine in the corridor and it works or it doesn't.
 This is true, it's not wishy-washy bullshit.
-It may be low profile, but it's true."
+It may be low profile, but it's true.'

-Here's the special lyrics for the occasion:
+Here's some of the special lyrics for the occasion:

 I can still remember